-- 1.1.4 You say that Post Office has concealed its "ability to remotely alter transactions" but this allegation is too imprecise to be a basis on which to extend limitation: - (a) in light of our explanation above9, you need to specify exactly what capabilities Post Office is said to have concealed; - (b) as this is an allegation of bad faith, you need to particularise why you believe that Post Office has allegedly misrepresented the situation (including what was said, by whom, to whom, when and in what context, for each individual Claimant); - (c) you need to show that Post Office's alleged concealment was "deliberate" Post Office will say that it made due enquiries before making any statement on this topic; and - (d) you need to demonstrate that the fact concealed was an essential fact needed to found a cause of action.10 However, the issue of "remote access" cannot be said to be essential to the claims you assert.
+1.1.4 You say that Post Office has concealed its "ability to remotely alter transactions" but this allegation is too imprecise to be a basis on which to extend limitation.
+Post Office has zero capability to technically alter transactions.
+Post Office's software supplier, Fujitsu, as outlined previously, has tightly controlled access which requires precise instructions to execute or is used for maintenance / defect fix, again acting as agents for Post Office and to keep the system running not to alter live transactions. (a) in light of our explanation above9, you need to specify exactly what capabilities Post Office is said to have concealed; (b) as this is an allegation of bad faith, you need to particularise why you believe that Post Office has allegedly misrepresented the situation (including what was said, by whom, to whom, when and in what context, for each individual Claimant); (c) you need to show that Post Office's alleged concealment was "deliberate" - Post Office will say that it made due enquiries before making any statement on this topic; and